Davidon4/reddimon-attribution-react-native/README.md

 ### React Native

-javascript
-import { initializeAttribution } from '@reddimon/react-native-attribution';
-// Initialize the SDK
+Check the [React Native SDK Documentation](./react-native/README.md) for more information.
-initializeAttribution({
-// your configuration here
-});

 ### Expo

-javascript
-import { initializeAttribution } from '@reddimon/expo-attribution';
-// Initialize the SDK
+Check the [Expo SDK Documentation](./expo/README.md) for more information.
-initializeAttribution({
-// your configuration here
-});

 ## 📚 Documentation